datacentricdesign/id5415/collections/_id5415/2-2-assignment.md

 ![Prompt to switch to virtual environment](../../assets/img/courses/id5415/module2/assignment/3_2_0.png)

-Kill the Terminal (little trashcan icon) and open a new Terminal to load this new environment.
+Kill the Terminal (little trashcan icon on right) and open a new Terminal to load this new environment.
 Notice the difference, the Terminal statement start with `(venv)` and the Python environment is selected in the bottom panel.

 ![Virtualenv](/assets/img/courses/id5415/module2/virtualenv.png)